sogebot/sogeBot/docs/_master/install-and-upgrade.md

 - Set your [database environment](configuration/database)
 - Add bot as channel editor
   in [Permissions settings](http://twitch.tv/dashboard/permissions) on Twitch
-- be sure that you have latest npm installed
+- be sure that you have latest yarn installed

-    `npm install -g npm@latest`
+    `npm install -g yarn`

 - before starting a bot, you need to install npm dependencies